View More

 Now Walk In It

 If it's wisdom, begin praying for wisdom.
-My prayers are just a starting point.
-Find Bible verses about wisdom that resonate with you and make a prayer out of it.
-Make this yours!
+My prayers will get you started, but please make this yours!
+Find Bible verses about wisdom that resonate with you, and make a prayer out of it.

 Maybe you're stuck on your purpose.
 Take a few spiritual gifts quizzes.
 If you already know your gifts, are you walking in them?
 The fullness of them?
 I just finished a book last week called Heavenly Secrets To Unwrapping Your Spiritual Gifts by Tracy Cooke.
 It's fantastic.
 He does a great job of breaking down each spiritual gift, praying for those gifts to activate, and how God has an assignment for each of us in this life.
 I highly recommend it!

-But sometimes our circumstances are hard because we keep giving the enemy access to our lives, and we have to learn to cut him off.
-And so we can thank the Lord for those hard times.
-Because it was in that season that we learned how to cut off the giants head, to take back what the enemy stole, or to shut the door that we opened.
+If we keep giving the enemy access to our lives, then we have to learn to cut him off.
+We can thank the Lord for those hard times.
+Because it was in that season that we learned how to cut off the giants head, to take back what the enemy stole, or to shut the door we opened.

 Are you ready to walk in it?